 If the dictionary of “previous breach corpuses” is large enough, this may be the most efficient way to check for unsafe passwords.
 Troy Hunt did an excellent job in collecting these breaches and has been running https://haveibeenpwned.com/ for a while now.
 You can check if your e-mail address was part of a prior breach.
-Apart from that, he is also offering a possibility to check if a password is inside one of the breaches: https://haveibeenpwned.com/Passwords This is not the interesting part.
-Of course you don’t want to ever enter your own passwords on a foreign website on the internet.
+Additionally, he is also offering a possibility to check if a password is inside one of the breaches: https://haveibeenpwned.com/Passwords This is not the interesting part.
+Of course, you don’t want to ever enter your own passwords on a foreign website on the internet.
 The interesting part is that Troy offers an API service which lets you check in a nearly secure way whether a new password is included inside a data breach.
-My colleague Michael Krämer wrote an short how-to: “Have YOU been pwned?”.
+My colleague Michael Krämer wrote a short how-to: “Have YOU been pwned?”.
 Hint: The keyword for this is range requests.
 The data Troy is using consists of 501+ million passwords, this may be one of the largest and highest-quality dictionaries you can get.

 It still might not be possible for you to use the API service.
-There are several reasons for this, like the required connection to the web, some kind of overhead or complexity this introduces or simply the fact that it is strictly forbidden by company guidelines to use something like that.
+There are several reasons for this, like the required connection to the web, some kind of overhead or complexity this introduces, or simply the fact that it is strictly forbidden by company guidelines to use something like that.
 The good thing is, Troy made the whole dictionary available for download.
 You can get it via torrent or hosted HTTP download.
-The uncompressed file is ~30 GB in size and contains the passwords as SHA-1 hashes.
+The uncompressed file is 30 GB in size and contains the passwords as SHA-1 hashes.
 To use this, you take any password you want to check, hash it and compare the hash to the downloaded dictionary.

 Working with 30-gig text files is a problem, so terms like Azure Tables, AWS DynamoDB or Cassandra might pop up in your head.
 After some yak shaving, the easiest solution for this problem is a binary search through the ordered dictionary file.
 It can be implemented with a few lines of code and you can build your own local hash-checking service without using Troy’s API.